Argimusco: The Rocks

-Argimusco also has ten stone statues that are supposed to represent the constellations present in the summer sky.
+Two sizable, elongated stones stand among the megaliths in Portella Cerasa, and another megalith bears an etched Sun symbol.
+A large boulder in front of the dolmen's remnants at Portella Zilla, further to the west, may have been a menhir that had collapsed.
+Around the alleged monuments, no evidence of prehistoric human habitation, such as pottery, tools, or bones, have been discovered.

 The Eagle

 The Eagle is formed by the overlapping of blocks from the pentagonal faces.
-The megalith is a bird of prey, with wings half-spread and the head facing south.
+From certain angles, the silhouette of the megalith resembles a bird of prey, with wings half-spread and the head facing south.
 The eagle in hermetic symbolism is a privileged being which connects earth with heaven.
 It is the symbol of the soul of the deceased.
 The latter after the death of material life is born to new life (like the alchemical phoenix rising from the ashes, the soul rises from the alchemical ashes).
 In the background of the Aquila, stands Mount Nettuno (Rocca Salvatesta) that probably in the economy of the site acts as solstice or equinox indicator.

 The Alchemical symbols

-On Argimusco the statues of the Pelican, the Owl and finally a rock that resembles the alchemical alembic have been found.
+On Argimusco, the statues of the Pelican, the Owl, and finally a rock that resembles the alchemical alembic have been found.

-The profile of Asclepius
+The Profile of Asclepius

 On the wall facing west, you notice the haughty profile of a young man who looks with his face upwards to the setting sun.
 The dual representation suggests the chthonic Italian deity of Janus, then adopted in Roman religion, to whom is dedicated the month of starting of the year.
 With it were measured various passages of the sun on the solstices on the north-south diagonal.
 In fact, the Great Cliff of Janus plays a central role in any relationship north (Aeolian Islands) and south (Etna).

-Virgo (constellation)
+Virgo (Constellation)

 If we with a look towards the west, we can admire the incredible precision, almost "portrait", of the megalith of the ‘Praying Woman’ or ‘Virgo".
 It is a mysterious androgynous figure twenty-six meters high with her hands clasped in prayer.
 You notice the elbow, the mantle, the knee, the Phrygian cap on the head, and even the pedestal base.

-Ritual ablution
+Ritual Ablution

 The Virgin is the center of the "Mirror of the stars" staged at Argimusco, since all other figures play an ancillary role with respect to it.
 As a matter of fact, the sun rises in Virgo at summer solstice of 10,500 BC.
 It embodies the feminine divine figure, which is lunar liquid mercury, as opposed to the divine Apollonian, masculine, solar disk, put in alchemical terms.
 As a mercurial element, it is precisely located near the Serpens constellation and the bearer of snakes (Ophiuchus), or the symbol of the Caduceus of Hermes (Mercury) consisting of a rod around which wraps themselves, in fact, two snakes (now the symbol of medicine).
 Particularly significant, high on the megalith of the Virgo is a rectangular pool, that we suppose was used for ritual ablutions.

-Tetragrammathon and Sexstant

-On Argimusco there is a Templar tetragram and a stone sextant.
-The sextant was to serve, according to medieval astrological medical techniques, for the purpose of diagnostic and therapeutic use in association with the Sphere of Pythagoras and the astrolabe.